 - Stress management

 - Substance use/abuse

 We encourage you to contact us with any questions or concerns you may have.
 Please keep in mind that e-mail and voice messages should NOT be used to convey urgent, time-sensitive information as an immediate receipt/response is not guaranteed.

-Walk-in services are available during office hours for urgent matters.
+Rapid response services are available during office hours for urgent matters.

 All CPS records are private and confidential.
 When a student comes to CPS, the information gathered does not become part of any permanent University record.
-No one in the University or any other individual will be given information about a student without the student’s written consent, expect in special circumstances, as required by law.
+No one in the University or any other individual will be given information about a student without the student’s written consent, except in special circumstances, as required by law.

 CPS staff include clinical psychologists, social workers, professional counselors, and graduate-level interns under the supervision of professional staff.
 Through a collaboration with Monmouth Medical Center and other local agencies, 24-hour services are available for mental health crises.
 CPS Staff includes: